John Saxon: Personal life

-John Saxon was married three times, first to Mary Ann Saxon, a screen writer and television director of development.
-Second, to Elizabeth (Phillips) Saxon a former investment banker, airline union negotiator and psychologist.
-John Saxon's last wife was Gloria (Potts) Martel Saxon, a model and esthetician.
-He had one child with Mary Ann Saxon, a son named Antonio.
+John Saxon was married three times.
+His first marriage was to Mary Ann Saxon, a screenwriter and television director of development.
+His second wife was Elizabeth (Phillips) Saxon, a former investment banker, airline union negotiator, and psychologist.
+John Saxon's third and last wife was Gloria (Potts) Martel Saxon, a model and esthetician.
+He and Mary Ann had a son, Antonio.
 He was a Democrat.

-Saxon held a black belt in Shotokan Karate, having studied under Hidetaka Nishiyama, and was also proficient in Judo.
+Saxon held a brown belt in Shotokan karate, having studied under Hidetaka Nishiyama, and was also proficient in Judo.

 Death

-Saxon died of complications from pneumonia, on July 25, 2020, aged 83, in Murfreesboro, Tennessee, a suburb of Nashville where he had resided for several years.
+Saxon died of complications from pneumonia, on July 25, 2020, aged 83, in Murfreesboro, Tennessee, a city about 35 mi southeast of Nashville, where he had resided for several years.
 He was interred at Lake View Cemetery in Seattle, Washington, near his former co-star Bruce Lee.